laurenzanini/CS1XA3/Project02/README.md

 ---
 ### *Template*
 I got my template from [Html5up](https://html5up.net/) and it was called **halcyonic**, it had multiple pages but I deleted the code of what I did and did not want to get the template I currently have.
+I used one of the **Two-Column pages** that came with the template, and changed that file to **index.html**.
+I also had to delete the other pages, the navigation bar, and change things in main.js and main.css such as sizing, font and layout.
 I uploaded this template with help from this website: [Moving Folders From Desktop to Server](https://stackoverflow.com/questions/591498/moving-a-folder-from-desktop-to-the-server)

 ---
 ### *JS Feature 01*
 My first custom JS feature allows the user to change the colour of the webpage background.
 I found code from the following websites to help me implement this feature.
 This feature had HTML, and JS code.
 The **HTML** is located in **index.html**, and the **JS** is located in **bgcolourchange.js**.
+I used code referenced below, as well as code from the lab and lecture slides posted to our class website, and I styled them to match my theme, fonts and personal preference.
 I also chose a pastel colour scheme and found the colour names from [w3schools](https://www.w3schools.com/colors/colors_hex.asp).
 Websites:
 [How to Change Background Colour Using JS](https://www.tutorialrepublic.com/faq/how-to-change-the-background-color-of-a-web-page-using-javascript.php)
 [Allow User to Change Background](https://stackoverflow.com/questions/53787686/allow-user-to-change-background-colour-in-javascript)